-Recommendation Print Name, Sign and Date Low to intermediate levels of risk 1 - 2, manufacture may continue without project counter-signature.
-Medium levels of risk 3 - 4, risks to be entered in project risk register.
-Project manager responsible countersignature required to confirm acceptance and recording of risk before manufacture may commence.
-High risk 5, continuation against recommendation of supplier technical authority.
-To be subject IRB with inclusion in project risk register.
-Project manager responsible countersignature required to confirm acceptance and recording of risk before manufacture may commence.
+Recommendation Print Name, Sign and Date Low to intermediate levels of risk 1 - 2.
+Manufacture may continue without project counter- signature Medium levels of risk 3 - 4.
+Risks to be entered in project risk register.
+Project manager and project PA manager responsible countersignature to confirm acceptance and recording of risk before manufacture may commence.
+High risk 5.
+Continuation against recommendation of procurement authority.
+To be subject to internal review with inclusion in project risk register.
+Project manager and project PA manager responsible countersignature to confirm acceptance and recording of risk before manufacture may commence.